shrimoy23/TAMUHack2024/README.md

 - Prompt Engineering/LLM → Langchain)
 - Cloud Database Integration → Firebase/AWS
 - Account Login Integration → Google Auth
-#### Difficulties with propmt engineering and utilizing Langchain may arise - but effectively uses AI and is unparalleled in relation to other agents.

 ---
 ### Features: